an image of a plate of Coq au Vin with brussels on the side

 5. When garlic is sorta kinda roasted: add red wine, water, tomato paste, tomato & onion mix.… Well, really like everything except the shallots and mushrooms.

-6. BTW: I boil the water before adding otherwise it cools everything down and that isn’t cool.
+6. BTW: I boil the water before adding, otherwise it cools everything down and that isn’t cool.

-7. Bring the whole shebang to boil and simmer enthusiastically for 45 minutes.
+7. Bring the whole shebang to a boil and simmer enthusiastically for 45 minutes.
 I keep the pot open to facilitate boiling off excess moisture.

 8. Add shallots and mushrooms.
 I do this because I do not like mushy shallots/onions and/or mushrooms.

 9. Simmer for another 30 to 40 minutes.
-Once again: I keep the pot open to facilitate boiling off excess moisture and get everything nice and concentrated and super tasty.
+Once again, I keep the pot open to facilitate boiling off excess moisture and get everything nice and concentrated and super tasty.

 Leave a Comment